feelab-info/sency-website/_news/announcement_3b.md

 ---
 layout: post
-title: Between June 25 and June 27, the ALAMO project was presented at IEEE MELECON 2024, in Porto, Portugal.
+title: Between July 11 and July 12, the ALAMO project was presented at LARSyS 2024, in Lisbon, Portugal.
-date: 2024-06-28 00:00:00-0000
+date: 2024-07-12 00:00:00-0000
 inline: false
 ---

-Between June 25 and June 27, the ALAMO project was at the IEEE MELECON Conference, represented by Hugo Morais and Herbert Amezquita.
+Between July 11 and July 12, Diogo Monteiro, Herbert Amexquita, and Tomás Glória presented the ALAMO project at the LARSyS 2024 annual meeting.
+This event brought together over 200 researcher from the LARSyS associate laboratory.

 <!-- Change the folder inbetween the '' -->
 **Photos**
 <div class="gallery">
   {% for image in site.static_files %}
-    {% if image.path contains '/assets/post_img/announcement_3a/' %}
+    {% if image.path contains '/assets/post_img/announcement_3b/' %}
       <div class="gallery-item">
         <img src="{{ image.path | relative_url }}" alt="{{ image.name }}" onclick="showFullscreen(this)">
       </div>